NickEgebo/Skrabble/README.md

 # Skrabble
-The repository contains the API definition for the Skrabble server, as well as client implementations in various languages.
+This repository contains the API definition for the Skrabble server, as well as client implementations in various programming languages.

 ![Skrabble Sample](Skrabble.png)

-## Table of content
+## Table of contents

 - [Rules](#rules)
 - [API](#api)